stackbit/jamstackthemes/content/theme/gatsby-theme-novela.md

 description: Welcome to Novela, the simplest way to start publishing with Gatsby.
 stale: false
 disabled: true
-disabled_reason: Github repo not found
+disabled_reason: 'Github repo not found, status: 404'
 ---

 Welcome to Novela, the simplest way to start publishing with Gatsby.